-In the event your Nautique boat has a claim covered by this warranty, the following procedure shall be allowed to secure performance of warranty obligations:
+In the event your Nautique has a claim covered by this warranty, the following procedure must be followed in order to secure performance of warranty obligations:

-- 1. Notify the selling dealer, in writing, within thirty (30) days of the discovery of any claimed defect. - 2.
-You may be required to transport the boat, at your expense, to an authorized dealership or service facility for their inspection and/or repair. - 3.
-Nautique reserves the right to require further evaluation and/or information regarding a warranty claim against a boat prior to its repair as well as designate the place of repair.
+- Notify the selling dealer, in writing, within thirty (30) days of the discovery of any claimed defect. - You may be required to transport the boat, at your expense, to an authorized dealership or service facility for their inspection and/or repair. - Nautique reserves the right to require further evaluation and/or information regarding a warranty claim against a boat prior to its repair as well as designate the place of repair.